oceanprotocol/docs/discover/glossary.md

 <summary>OCEAN</summary>

-The Ocean Protocol token (OCEAN) is a utility token used in the Ocean Protocol ecosystem.
+The Ocean Protocol's token (OCEAN) is a utility token used in the Ocean Protocol ecosystem.
 It serves as a medium of exchange and a unit of value for data services in the network.
-Participants in the Ocean ecosystem can use OCEAN tokens to buy and sell data, stake on data assets, and participate in the governance of the protocol.
+Participants in the Ocean ecosystem can use OCEAN to buy and sell data, stake on data assets, and participate in the governance of the protocol.

 </details>